-Retail is one of the fastest changing industries and often at the forefront of technological innovation and digital transformation.
+Retail is one of the fastest changing industries and often at the forefront of digital transformation with an important place for IoT and related technologies.
 A growing pressure for profitability, low margins and the need to meet the evolving cross-channel and convenience needs of a 24/7 customer base drive the retail transformation agenda.

 The physical store remains vital for retail, yet its role is evolving, mainly due to the Internet and the preferences of the Gen X and Millennial generations.
 For owners, managers and franchisees of retail chains, convenience stores and other shopping outlets and retail facilities, the challenge is to innovate, optimize and future-proof the business.